felixleopoldo/benchpress/docs/source/available_structure_learning_algorithms.rst

 .. rubric:: Description

-A score-based two-phase algorithm where the first phase aims to identify the possible parent sets, Scanagatta et al. (2015); Scanagatta, Corani, De Campos, and Zaffalon (2018).
-The second phase performs an optimisation on a modification of the space of node orders introduced in Teyssier and Koller (2012), allowing edges from nodes of higher to lower order, provided that no cycles are introduced.
+A score-based two-phase algorithm where the first phase aims to identify the possible parent sets, :footcite:t:`scanagatta2015learning`; :footcite:t:`scanagatta2018approximate`.
+The second phase performs an optimisation on a modification of the space of node orders introduced in :footcite:t:`teyssier2012ordering`, allowing edges from nodes of higher to lower order, provided that no cycles are introduced.

 .. rubric:: Example